croct-tech/plug-js/docs/events.md

 This event records that a user opened a new tab.

-The SDK automatically tracks this event when the user opens the application in a new tab.
+The SDK automatically tracks this event when the user opens your application in a new tab.

 ### tabUrlChanged

 This event records that the tab URL changed.

-The SDK automatically tracks this event when the user navigates between pages.
+The SDK automatically tracks this event when the user navigates between pages on your application.

 ### tabVisibilityChanged